martinbednar/web_crawler/docs/Using_OpenWPM.md

 browser_params = [BrowserParams() for _ in range(manager_params.num_browsers)]
 ```

-#### Loading Custom Browser or Manager configs
+### Loading Custom Browser or Manager configs

-Users can load custom Browser and Platform/Manager configuration by writing them into a json file and then loading them into respective dataclasses.
+Users can load custom Browser and Platform/Manager configuration by writing them into a JSON file and then loading them into respective dataclasses.
 For example:

 ```py
 from openwpm.config import BrowserParams, ManagerParams